Implications of Republic’s borrowing will ‘come home’ after Covid-19, says Foster

 The DUP leader made the comments on Sunday when asked on BBC radio if she worried about the impact of Brexit on Northern Ireland’s place in the United Kingdom.

-She insisted Northern Ireland was much stronger within the United Kingdom rather than within a Republic “which is still wedded to the European Union system”.
+She insisted Northern Ireland was much stronger within the UK rather than within a Republic “which is still wedded to the European Union system”.

 “After this crisis abates and we are moving to recovery and renewal we will see the impact that being part of the European Union will have on the Republic of Ireland.
 They have borrowed very heavily in terms of what they have been able to do over Covid, and so the implications of that will come home.”